NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 }

 int StaticBuffer::setDirtyBit(int blockNum) {
-    // Check if blockNum is valid (non zero and less than number of disk blocks)
-    // and return E_OUTOFBOUND if not valid.

     //find the buffer index corresponding to the block using the getBufferNum().

+    // if Buffer is valid, bufferNum != E_BLOCKNOTINBUFFER

-    //set the dirty bit of that buffer in the metaInfo to true.
+        // set the dirty bit of that buffer in the metaInfo to true.

+    // else Buffer is ivalid

+		// return the returned error code from getBufferNum call

+			// E_OUTOFBOUND - blockNum is invalid
+        	// E_BLOCKNOTINBUFFER - block with blockNum is not present in Buffer

+    // return SUCCESS
 }

 int StaticBuffer::getBufferNum(int blockNum) {